hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 ##### Constraints
 This module will not depend on hedera-services artifacts, so it cannot include logging, metrics, configuration, or any other helper module from that repo.
 ##### Dependencies
-swirlds-cryptography-pairings-API and runtime implementation
+hedera-cryptography-pairings-api and runtime implementation

-#### Swirlds Crypto TSS Library
+#### Hedera Cryptography TSS Library
 ##### Overview
 This library implements the Groth21 TSS-specific primitives.